SantiagoxSosa/SantiagoxSosa.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-In June 2026, I will be completing my Bachelor's/Master's degree in Electrical and Computer Engineering (ECE) at Drexel University as part of the BS/MS program.
+In June 2026, I will be completing my Bachelor's/Master's degree in Electrical Engineering (ECE) at Drexel University as part of the BS/MS program.
 My academic focus is on advancing my knowledge in areas such as robotics, optics, and embedded systems, and I am eager to pursue a PhD in one of these fields to further develop my expertise.

 Currently, I am engaged in on-campus research, where I am contributing to projects that explore the integration of optics and signal processing for sensing applications.
 This complements my prior experience at Lockheed Martin, where I worked on cutting-edge engineering solutions, gaining hands-on expertise in systems engineering and applied research and development.